cloud-barista/cb-coffeehouse/docs/Cloud-Barista/sample-design-for-multi-cloud-network-configuration.md

 The CIDR block that can include subnets is 192.168.64.0/22.
 Thus, VPC can have CIDR block, 192.168.64.0/22.

+#### Design network for Azure
+The Azure network configuration scenario is as follows (similar to GCP).
+- Available network CIDR block is 192.168.128.0/18.
+- 4 subnets are configured, and each can accommodate 254 hosts.
+- Among them, two are private subnets, one is GatewaySubnet, and the remaining one is a public subnet.

+Therefore, the network can be configured as follows.
+- Subnet 1: 192.168.128.0/24 (public subnet)
+- Subnet 2: 192.168.129.0/24 (private subnet)
+- Subnet 3: 192.168.130.0/24 (GatewaySubnet)
+- Subnet 4: 192.168.131.0/24 (not used yet)

+The CIDR block that can include subnets is 192.168.128.0/22.
+Thus, VPC can have CIDR block, 192.168.128.0/22.

 #### References
 * [Visual Subnet Calculator](https://www.davidc.net/sites/default/subnets/subnets.html)